niolabs/docs/docs/blocks/block-development.md

         pass

 ```
 Base blocks do not need to be discoverable.
-If a block does not consume or emit signals, include the `@not_discoverable` decorator. //Matt: earlier we said that all blocks take signals in or out--what about transforms?//
+If a block does not consume or emit signals, include the `@not_discoverable` decorator.

 ## Base Block Pattern